marcelpetersen/mobil/_drafts/from-moving-people-to-starting-a-movement.md

 tags:
 - WeAllMove
 - COVID-19
+- video
 author: _people/RachitShadra.md
 cta_heading: Find Out More About Wunder Mobility
 cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
 cta_link: pages/weallmove.md
-title: 'From moving people to starting a movement. '
+title: From moving people to starting a movement
 publish_date: 2020-04-09 16:00:00 +0000
 featured_image: ''
 excerpt: We believe that it is time to come together, break down barriers and take